resurfaceio/containers/docs/README.md

     helm repo add resurfaceio https://resurfaceio.github.io/containers

+And run

+    helm repo update

-If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
+to retrieve the latest versions of the packages.

 You can then run `helm search repo resurfaceio` to see the charts.

+## Installing Resurface in your k8s cluster

 To install the resurface chart:

-    helm install my-resurface resurfaceio/resurface
+    helm install resurface resurfaceio/resurface -n resurface --create-namespace --set entitlementToken=<<paste your entitlement token here!>>

 To uninstall the chart:

-    helm delete my-resurface
+    helm delete resurface -n resurface